GLS Faculty Members Share Secrets With Peers

-In addition to fielding lots of questions about the law school's innovative Global Lawyering Skills program, the Pacific McGeorge writing professors were busy making presentations to their peers from across the country at the 14th Biennial Conference of the Legal Writing Institute, which was held June 27-30, 2010, at Marco Island, Florida.
+In addition to fielding lots of questions about the law school's innovative Global Lawyering Skills program, the McGeorge writing professors were busy making presentations to their peers from across the country at the 14th Biennial Conference of the Legal Writing Institute, which was held June 27-30, 2010, at Marco Island, Florida.

 Stephanie Thompson presented an "Interactive Research Workshop," exploring a variety of teaching methods that appeal to many different learning styles and can get students excited about research.

 Jenny Darlington-Person had another fun approach to research problems.
 She spoke on "Hitting the Mark: Using the Games of Darts to Teach Selection of Authority," drawing on student knowledge of target games to zero in on the selection of authorities.